 In Ontario, the test of whether a site is contaminated is determined by the presence of an adverse effect, which is broadly defined under the Ontario Environmental Protection Act.
-Owners of properties where an adverse effect has been determined to exist or which has migrated onto adjacent properties must notify the appropriate authority (usually the Ministry of Environment).
+Owners of properties where an adverse effect has been determined to exist or which has migrated onto adjacent properties must notify the appropriate authority (usually the Ministry of the Environment).

-Notification to the Occurrence Reporting Incidence System (ORIS) is also required if a spill or release occurs onsite.
-If the site files a Record of Site Condition (RCS) in relation to the contamination it will be listed in a database which can then be searched to determine the presence of these sites along the chosen transportation routes.
-However, in Ontario, contaminated sites, which are undergoing remediation, are not necessarily public information unless a clean up order or other legislative instrument has been enacted to control the contamination.
-The Ministry of Environment will only release information regarding contamination issues if permission from the owner of the property is obtained under the Freedom of Information Act.
+Notification to the Occurrence Reporting Incidence System (ORIS) is also required if a spill or release occurs on-site.
+If a Record of Site Condition (RCS) in relation to the contamination has been filed, it is listed in a searchable database that is available for use in the planning of transportation routes.
+However, in Ontario, contaminated sites, which are undergoing remediation are not necessarily public information unless a clean up order or other legislative instrument has been enacted to control the contamination.
+The Ministry of the Environment will only release information regarding contamination issues if permission from the owner of the property is obtained under the Freedom of Information Act.

 In addition, known impacts to soil or groundwater on a property that are demonstrated not to have migrated off-site or which do not fit the definition of an adverse effect were not necessarily required to be reported.
-Typically these types of sites may have low levels of contamination which are stable in the environment but which would be disturbed if re-development occurred.
+Typically these types of sites may have low levels of contamination that are stable in the environment but which would be disturbed if redevelopment occurred.